Frequently Asked Questions (FAQs)

 Nozomi and Mizuho train alternatives

-However, there are Nozomi and Mizuho alternatives which passengers can access with the JR Pass.
+There are also Nozomi and Mizuho alternatives which passengers can access with the JR Pass.
 Along the Tokaido Shinkansen line, pass holders can catch Hikari and Kodama trains which are slightly less frequent and make more stops than Nozomi and Mizuho trains.
 Hikari trains also run along the Sanyo Shinkansen line and the Kyushu line, as well as Sakura Shinkansen trains.

 Typically, Hikari and Sakura trains only make a few more stops than Nozomi or Mizuho trains so they do not take too much longer to reach Nagoya, Osaka or Kyoto from Tokyo.
 For example, traveling to Osaka from Tokyo takes around 2 hours and 30 minutes by Nozomi, or just over 3 hours by Hikari.